richard-lyman/amotoen/README.markdown

 Sample Use
 ----------

-Three simple commands to get started playing with Amotoen:
+There are three simple commands to get started playing with Amotoen.

+First, clone the git repo:

     git clone git://github.com/richard-lyman/amotoen.git

+Second, change the current working directory to the newly created amotoen directory:

     cd amotoen

+Third, start a Clojure repl with the Amotoen jar that we checked out:

     lein repl